pipeforce/pipeforce.github.io/docs/tutorials/80_send-email.md

 :::tip Auto-completion in online editor
 In order to get auto-completion for available PEL utils in the online editor, simply start typing in the parameter value fields `#{@` and then press Ctrl + Space.
-Then you should be presented with the list and short description of all available PEL utils.
-After you have selected a util, type a period `.` + Ctrl + Space and you will be presented with all available methods of this util.
+Then, you should be presented with the list and short description of all available PEL utils.
+After you have selected a util, type a period `.` + Ctrl + Space, and you will be presented with all available methods of this util.
 :::

 References: